FairfieldTekLLC/DUEngineControl/README.md

 # DUEngineControl
 Dual Universe Toggle Engines

 This Lua Code allows you to toggle engines on and off via script to conserve fuel.
+Now I doubt you have the same setup as me, but this should get you a long way to making it work for you.
+I found the hardest part was finding documentation on the lua commands themselves, not so much the ideas.
+The code does work, I use it in one of my haulers to let it sip fuel when it runs empty and I can turn up the juice when I am hauling a ton of stuff.
+Good Luck!

 To set this up: